enzolutions/silex-rss-importer-image-field/README.md

-Sielx RSS Importer  Imagen Field
+Silex RSS Importer  Imagen Field
 ==================

 Custom RSS Reader enabled import custom image field + REST Services build with Silex micro-framework

+## Demo

+If you want to try the output of this REST Server, you can test by yourself at <a target="_blank" href="http://silex.7sabores.com/timeline/rest/covers">http://silex.7sabores.com/timeline/rest/covers</a>.

 ## Install